 Coazzolo: a dream of 4 km² between Langhe and Monferrato.

-The town covers an area of just 4.05 km² and has a population of about 280 inhabitants.
+It covers an area of just 4.05 km² and has a population of about 280 inhabitants.

-Coazzolo has ancient origins.
+Coazzolo has very ancient origins.

 Food and wine and typical products.

-The local economy is based on the cultivation of the vine: Moscato, Barbera and Dolcetto are the protagonists wines of the territory.
+The local economy is based on the cultivation of the vine: Moscato, Barbera, and Dolcetto are the wines' protagonists of the territory.